-Music and technology are my two biggest lifelong passions.
-I've worked as a software engineer professionally for over 10 years and spend a lot of my time on creative coding.
-I've been playing the guitar and making music for almost 20 years.
+Music and technology are my two lifelong passions.
+I’ve worked as a software engineer for over a decade and have been playing guitar and making music for 20 years.

-In my free time, I've built DrawBeats, a free web-based sequencer used by tens of thousands of students and hobbyists around the world.
-I've spent 16 years volunteering helping adults with developmental disabilities play music, including thinking about how assistive technologies might help them create and perform.
+In my free time, I've built DrawBeats, a free web-based sequencer used by tens of thousands of students and hobbyists in over 100 countries.
+I've spent 16 years volunteering to help adults with various types of disabilities play music, including thinking about how assistive technologies might help them create and perform.

-This essay is my attempt to understand why I feel the way I do about AI-generated music.
+This essay is my attempt to understand why I'm troubled by AI-generated music.

-I generally don't feel good about AI-generated music.
-As someone caught between these two worlds, I wanted to understand why.
-It's easy to dismiss it as "soulless", but I wanted something more satisfying than that.
-I wanted to make sure I was thinking clearly and could have an internally consistent answer on the topic that I could trust and defend.
+It's easy to dismiss it as "soulless", but that reaction made me wonder why I felt that way.
+As someone caught between the worlds of music and technology, I wanted to make sure I was thinking clearly and could have an internally consistent answer on the topic that I could trust and defend.
 I also wanted to understand how others feel about it.

 Where is the technology at right now?